-- Virtual colonoscopy can view the colon from many different angles.
-This is not as easy with conventional colonoscopy.
+- VC can view the colon from many different angles.
+This is not as easy with regular colonoscopy.

-- Virtual colonoscopy does not require sedation.
+- VC does not require sedation.
 You can usually go back to your normal activities right away after the test.
-Conventional colonoscopy uses sedation, and usually the loss of a work day.
+Regular colonoscopy uses sedation and often the loss of a work day.

-- Conventional colonoscopy has a small risk of bowel perforation.
-There is virtually no risk from virtual colonoscopy.
+- Regular colonoscopy has a small risk of bowel perforation (creating a small tear).
+There is almost no such risk from VC.

 - VC is often not able to detect polyps smaller than 10 mm.
 Regular colonoscopy can detect polyps of all sizes.

 Cash BD, Rockey DC, Brill JV.
 AGA standards for gastroenterologists for performing and interpreting diagnostic computed tomography colonography: 2011 update.
 Gastroenterology .
 2011;141:2240-2266.
 PMID: 22098711 www.ncbi.nlm.nih.gov/pubmed/22098711 .

 Kim DH, Pickhardt PJ.
 Computed tomography colonography.
 In: Gore RM, Levine MS, eds.
 Textbook of Gastrointestinal Radiology .
 4th ed.
 Philadelphia, PA: Elsevier Saunders; 2015:chap 53.

 National Comprehensive Cancer Network.
 NCCN clinical practice guidelines in oncology: colorectal cancer screening.
 Version 1.2015. www.nccn.org/professionals/physician_gls/pdf/colorectal_screening.pdf .
 Accessed February 11, 2016.